wilclauzel/Reacteur-Vinted/README.md

 This project, carried out as part of the Le Reacteur training, aims to put into practice our knowledge in React on the backend part.

-The Vinted project is composed of 2 parts the frontend and the backend (application treated here).
+The Vinted Clone project is composed of 2 parts the frontend and the backend (application treated here).
 The latter exposes APIs (used by the frontend) and extracts or stores data in a `MongoDB` database.

+This project, with a pedagogical aim, should allow us to put forward our knowledge to employers.

 ## Overview